isamu-isozaki/teamai_test/customer-success/tam/index.html.md

 Some of these currently include:

 * The Customer Collaboration Project - we are testing this as a type of customer success plan as well as a collaboration project between the team assigned to the customer.
-* Google documents, such as decks (a slightly older method) which outline a success plan created by the Strategic Account Leader and running notes pages within "Pods", where account planning is reviewed each week/bi-weekly between those pods.
+* Google documents, such as decks (a slightly older method/index.html.md) which outline a success plan created by the Strategic Account Leader and running notes pages within "Pods", where account planning is reviewed each week/bi-weekly between those pods.
-* Salesforce (SFDC): This is our main source of truth and contains all activity, notes and communication between Technical Account Managers, Solutions Architects and Implementation Engineers and their respective customers.
+* Salesforce (SFDC/index.html.md): This is our main source of truth and contains all activity, notes and communication between Technical Account Managers, Solutions Architects and Implementation Engineers and their respective customers.
 The Customer Success Plans should also be linked to this record.

 We are currently researching various Customer Success Applications, such as Gainsight, with which to fully manage post-sales customer success, reporting and strategy around accounts.
 Salesforce is somewhat limited in certain areas that pertain to Customer Success so this is becoming more of a necessity and will hopefully become part of our workflow some time in 2019.